6555th Aerospace Test Group: Atlas (Atlas-Agena, Atlas-Centaur, Atlas-Project Mercury) (1959–1965)

 The 6555th was also allowed to assign Air Force supervisors to Convair's processing teams while they were working on Atlas-D boosters for the Atlas-Centaur R&D test flights.
 In instances where NASA's Launch Operations Directorate wanted procedures added to Convair's Atlas-D checklists, the 6555th integrated those items.
 NASA also agreed to coordinate Centaur test documentation with the 6555th.
-To avoid duplication of effort, NASA and the Air Force agreed to share "a large number of facilities" (e. g., Complex 36 and hangars H, J and K) for the Centaur, Agena-B and Project Mercury efforts.
+To avoid duplication of effort, NASA and the Air Force agreed to share "a large number of facilities" (e.g., Complex 36 and hangars H, J and K) for the Centaur, Agena-B and Project Mercury efforts.
 Since NASA planned to use the Centaur's facilities first, the Air Force secured a promise from NASA to coordinate its Centaur facility and equipment modifications with the 6555th before the changes were made.
 The 6555th agreed to make an officer available as a consultant to NASA's Launch Director during Atlas-Centaur launch operations.

-In 1962, Air Force contractors and the Atlas Space Branch supported three Ranger program and two Mariner program missions from Complex 12, and they supported the first three manned orbital Mercury-Atlas missions, which were launched from Complex 14.
+In 1962, Air Force contractors and the Atlas Space Branch supported three Ranger program and two Mariner program missions from Complex 12, and they supported the first three crewed orbital Mercury-Atlas missions, which were launched from Complex 14.
 All those NASA missions were launched by contractors, but the Air Force implemented plans in the last half of 1962 to establish an Atlas-Agena B USAF launch capability.
 The division's Project Mercury support mission ended following the last Mercury flight in May 1963 (Mercury-Atlas 9), but the unit still supported DOD operations on Complex 13.
 It picked up Atlas-Agena B Target Vehicle operations for Project Gemini shortly thereafter.